jchiare/OpenAI-Social-Moderation-App/README.md

 ## High Level Implementation

-##### On the webpage, we ask the user for:
+#### On the webpage, we ask the user for:

 1. A Twitter username
 2. Their tolerance for viewing potentially harmful replies to a tweet

-##### On the backend, we use:
+#### On the backend, we use:

+..
 Twitter's V2 API to:

 - Get a user by their username
 - Return their most recent tweet (not reply or re-tweet)
 - Get up to 50 replies to the tweet

+..
 OpenAI's moderation endpoint to:

-- Classify the text of the replies against the Moderation Details
+- Classify the content of the tweet's replies against the moderation endpoint
-- Hide the reply if it's content moderation classification is below the tolerance level provided by the user
+- Hide the reply if it's content moderation classification is above the tolerance level provided by the user

 ## Technical Implementation